sclorg/s2i-php-container/README.md

 Apache .htaccess file
 ---------------------

-In case the **DocumentRoot** of the application is nested in source directory `/opt/openshift/src`, user can provide own **.htaccess** file, to override Apache behavior and specify how application requests should be handled.
+In case the **DocumentRoot** of the application is nested within the source directory `/opt/openshift/src`, users can provide their own **.htaccess** file.
+This allows the overriding of Apache's behavior and specifies how application requests should be handled.
 The **.htaccess** file needs to be located at the root of the application source.